Net Energy Metering (NEM) for Solar Customers

 For further information about how MCE will administer credits and charges for the generation portion of your bill, please contact our customer care team at 1 (888) 632-3674, Monday-Friday.

-If you generate more electricity than you use, MCE cashes out your net generation at a significantly higher rate — PG&E’s compensation rate plus $0.02/kWh.
+If you generate more electricity than you use, MCE cashes out your net generation at a significantly higher rate — the NSC rate plus $0.02/kWh.

 In addition to the cash-out program benefits, MCE also provides more renewable energy to your home at a cost-competitive price.
 If you produce less electricity than you use, you can ensure that your electricity usage is sourced from 60 or 100% renewable resources.
 Many of MCE’s NEM customers utilize MCE’s Deep Green 100% renewable energy option for their remaining electricity usage so that all of their electricity is from renewable sources.